Guerzoniansu/SETER-PROJECT/guidelines.md

         concurrently
         electron // main framework for managing the stand alone window on your computer.
 It works just as a client navigator.
 Be patient it may take a few seconds at the end of the process

-    You can run the application by typing in the terminal: "npm run watch" That will start the application and then, you can do what you want to do
+    You may need to install nodemon globally on your computer in other for all to work just fine Type thsi command in the cmd: "npm i nodemon -g" You can run the application by typing in the terminal: "npm run watch" That will start the application and then, you can do what you want to do